Mission Statement

 Tubal-Cain comes to Chicago for the Columbian Exposition.

-At the end of the Columbian Exposition many artifacts were auctioned off, sold or donated if they were not crated up and shipped back to their original exhibitor’s location.
-The large Statue of Tubal Cain, who in Biblical reference was the first master metal worker, was purchased by a Chicago business and is now owned and cared for by the Dreis & Krump Company in Peotone, IL.
+The Statue of Tubal Cain from the Stumm Brothers Exhibit At the end of the Columbian Exposition many artifacts were auctioned off, sold or donated if they were not crated up and shipped back to their original exhibitor’s location.
+The large Statue of Tubal Cain, who in Biblical reference was

 D & K’s First Hand Brakes made with Maple planks and Steel work surfaces.